fixxxxxxer/ce-template/AdditionalDocs/HardwareUserManual.md

 ### USB Device ports

+< Example >

 The Helio X20 Development Board implements a device port.
 The port is located at CON6403, a Micro USB type B. It is routed to USB_P0 interface of MT6797.

 > Note: the board can work in one mode at a time, Host mode or Device mode, not both.

 ### Audio

+< A short section describing the how the board satisfies these requirements and any additional functionality exposed >

 The Helio X20 Development Board has four audio ports: BT, HDMI, PCM and analog port.
 The analog port which connected to MT6351 includes a stereo handset IO and two analog audio outputs.

 ### DC Power

+< A short section describing the how the board satisfies these requirements and if there are any limitations >

 The Helio X20 Development Board can be powered by two ways: